Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy: Numerical Algorithms

 \subsection{Informal Description of the Algorithm}

 This section contains an informal description of an algorithm for the evaluation of $X=(X_1, \dots, X_n) \in \Rc^n$ (see \eqref{eq_big_x}).
-In Section~\ref{sec_detailed}, the algorithm is described in a more precise and detailed way.
-Section~\ref{sec_short} contains an outline of the steps of the algorithm.
+On the other hand, Section~\ref{sec_short} below contains a complete outline of the steps of the algorithm.